AryaBuwa/Weekly-Submissions/README.md

 - **Current Progress :** (updated Daily)
     - Learning Machine Learning Algorithms and also performing and preactising EDA on data.
     - Also Learning Machine Learning Algorithms.
-    - Currently practicing on Logistic Regression Algorithms and learning to Solve Problem Statements.
+    - Currently learning Computer Vision and how it works using cv2 and ML.
     - Also learning the working of LLM's and how to integrate them into the project using huggingface.
     - Joined Oracle's Gen AI course.